gatherworkshops/python/_courses/levelthree/gui.md

       ## TkInter Widgets

-      The Tkinter library provides a selection of widgets<br>
-      we can use to build our apps.
+      The Tkinter library provides a selection of widgets we can use to build our apps.